About Us

 • Hamilton ACORN forces the city to stop funding a developer that displaces tenants

 Malleum, a developer in Hamilton, is known for displacing tenants.
 Several ACORN members lost their homes due to the developer’s predatory tactics to evict tenants.
-Hamilton ACORN took up the fight and because of ACORN’s campaign, Hamilton councillors rejected $152,000 worth of grants to Malleum.
-In a 5-4 vote, councillors rejected five other applications Malleum submitted after former tenants urged them not to approve the public handout to help the firm cover its renovations.
 Elizabeth Ellis, Hamilton ACORN member, spoke to the city about how she felt “bullied” into taking a buyout to leave her apartment at Barton Street East and Sherman Avenue North.
+Hamilton ACORN took up the fight and because of ACORN’s campaign, Hamilton councilors rejected $152,000 worth of grants to Malleum.
+In a 5-4 vote, councilors rejected five other applications Malleum submitted after former tenants urged them not to approve the public handout to help the firm cover its renovations.

 • ACORN Hamilton and allies win expansion of subsidized AC support program for low-income tenants